Simplifying your path to nationwide interoperability

 Surescripts delivers critical healthcare intelligence when and where it’s needed most.
 A wide range of clinical and care management scenarios benefit from flexible functionality like record location and Direct messaging.

-How will TEFCA and QHINs work?
+How do TEFCA and QHINs work?

 Tap into a single, powerful QHIN connection